-Uncle Henry would sit with me and teach me the pail first.
+Uncle Henry taught me kahiko, 'auana and how to choreograph.
+He would sit with me and teach me the pa'i first.
 He would show me the drum beats and then we would go over the words.
 I remember getting scoldings from him when I didn't remember the words the following week because I had not done my homework.
-After that I/made it a point that whenever he taught me the dance or pa'i, I made sure that when I came back the following week, I knew my homework.
+After that I made it a point that whenever he taught me the dance or pa'i, I made sure that when I came back the following week, I knew my dance or pa'i.
 I wanted to let this man know that I appreciated what he was doing for me.
 He told me to teach my students what I was learning from him.
-And is I taught my students, everything started to fit in and I kept getting better and better.
+As I taught my students, it enabled me to remember the dances.